 I learned to dramatically solve problems faster while working in Microsoft Developer Support.
 I was constantly faced with problems I had never seen before.
 My ability to define the problem and test solutionswas tested on a daily basis, in extreme scenarios (I was on a small escalation team.)

 In my final days of Developer Support, I learned a recipe for solving problems in a better way.
 When a customer reported their problem, rather than just solve it however I could, I would first enumerate the patterns of solutions for the given problem (drawing from our internal collection of solutions.)
-I would then let the customer know how many times this problem was solved, identify the various success rates for the different paths, and then, with a better sense of expectations, let them choose which path to follow, based on trade-offs
+I would then let the customer know how many times this problem was solved, identify the various success rates for the different paths, and then, with a better sense of expectations, let them choose which path to follow, based on trade-offs.

 This approach helped me pair with the customer and co-create the solution, and go down whatever path made sense for them, based on what they were optimizing for.
 More importantly, by letting the customer know up front, how many times a problem had been solved, it gave them hope and confidence versus thinking they were out on a limb and the only one in the world with their specific problem.